-We started off as we did for all of the other amps, with a test of the dry signal to check at what point the AC15 starts to break up.
-We weren’t big fans of the tone of the AC15 at low volume, it was clean, but it lacked compression and the top end was a little inconsistent.
-By time we got the volume over 4, it started sounding much sweeter, and we got the chime that Vox amps are so famous for.
+We started off as usual with a test of the dry signal to check at what point the AC15 starts to break up.
+We weren’t big fans of the tone of the AC15 at low volume.
+It was clean, but lacked compression and the top end was a little inconsistent.
+By the time we got the volume over 4, it started sounding much sweeter and we got the chime that Vox amps are so famous for.

-The headroom was good, but noticeably lower than comparably powered amps.
-By time we got the volume over 60% we were already starting to get some breakup.
-We found that this was enough to be heard over a drummer and a bass amp, but not by much.
-Fortunately touch response was good, and we were able to remain clean with arpeggiated passages at slightly higher volumes.
+The headroom was good, but noticeably lower than comparably-powered amps.
+We were already starting to get some breakup by the time we got the volume over 60%.
+We found this was enough to be heard over a drummer and a bass amp, but not by much.
+Fortunately, touch response was good and we were able to remain clean with arpeggiated passages at slightly higher volumes.

 More headroom would have been nice for pedal performance.
 We were still able to get a proper representation of the FX units we were using, but it’s unlikely that this amp would take pedals well in a gig setting.